dixhuit/ansible-role-skype/README.md

 skype_dialpadopen: 0
 ```

-Sets default dial pad window visibility.
-Default is to hide the dial pad.
+Sets default dialpad window visibility.
+Default is to hide the dialpad.

 ```
 skype_contactlistviewmode: 1